briankoser/sfc-listeners-guide/episodes/0139-what-is-theos-list-and-other-news.md

 # Feedback
-{% timeLink podcast_file_url, '1:03:30' %} Matt apologizes to the fans who complained about the teasing they got from feedback.
+{% timeLink {url:podcast_file_url, t:'1:03:30'} %} Matt apologizes to the fans who complained about the teasing they got from feedback.
 Ben doesn't apologize.

 Rick Lee James had Dr. John Walton on his podcast.